-Once you’ve been dropped off at your accommodation and settled in, now would be a great opportunity to get to know the capital.
+Once you’ve been dropped off at your accommodation and settled in, now would be an excellent opportunity to get to know the capital.
 Reykjavík is a beautiful city, particularly when covered in snow, and boasts a range of attractions from fascinating museums to lively bars, spectacular architecture to isolated nature spots.

 On day two, you will get to immerse yourself in what is potentially Iceland’s most famous attraction: the Blue Lagoon.

-Located on the Reykjanes Peninsula, this geothermal spa is renowned for its vivid blue waters, which contain algae and beneficial bacteria found nowhere else on earth; it is also rich in restorative minerals such as silica.
-As such, it has an international reputation for its therapeutic qualities, healing issues of the mind, body and soul.
+Located on the Reykjanes Peninsula, this geothermal spa is renowned for its vivid blue waters.
+It contains algae and beneficial bacteria found nowhere else on earth.
+It is also rich in therapeutic minerals such as silica.
+It has an international reputation for its medicinal qualities, healing issues of the mind, body, and soul.

-Those seeking a little more luxury, meanwhile, could organise a premium entrance, which grants you a bathrobe, slippers, an extra therapy mask and a free glass of sparkling wine if you dine at the lagoon’s excellent Lava Restaurant.
+Those seeking a little more luxury, meanwhile, could organize a premium entrance, which grants you a bathrobe, slippers, an extra therapy mask, and a complimentary glass of sparkling wine if you dine at the lagoon’s excellent Lava Restaurant.

 As well as the type of admission you’ll book, you can choose to have a morning or afternoon trip based on the desires of your group.

 After your luxurious time unwinding in the Blue Lagoon spa, you’ll return to Reykavík.
 Feel free to check out one of the lively bars, wander around the striking landmarks, or marvel over a local gallery, but be sure you don’t stay out too late.
 Your eight-day adventure around Iceland’s Ring Road starts tomorrow.